How to buy GDI Property Group (GDI) shares

 GDI Property Group share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while GDI Property Group's is 0.7229.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while GDI Property Group's is 0.7847.
 This would suggest that GDI Property Group's shares are less volatile than average (for this exchange).

 GDI Property Group overview